chinezbrun/pytes_serial/README.md

 When MQTT transmition is activated:
 - JSON file is send as payload to the following topic: 'homeassistant/sensor/pytes/state'
-- program has build-in integration with Home Assisant where the following sensors will be created for each battery:
+- program has build-in integration with Home Assisant where the following sensors will be automatic created for each battery:
   "pytes_current", "pytes_voltage", "pytes_temperature", "pytes_soc", "pytes_status"
    the battery number is embeded at the end of each sensor (i.e pytes_current_1, pytes_current_2...)

+  If more sensors will be needed, they can be added manually as per Home Assistant documentation [MQTT sensor](https://www.home-assistant.io/integrations/sensor.mqtt/) and example provided.

 You have some [examples](/examples) for better understanding of what program does.

 ### Installation and Execution